usetrmnl/trmnl-display/README.md

 ./build.sh
 ```

-This script will automatically handle cross-compilation and upload binaries to your specified AWS S3 bucket.

 ## Usage

 Ensure your TRMNL API key is set either in the environment variable or via the interactive prompt: